-We create that muscle “damage” by targeting specific muscles with various types of resistance exercises.
+We create that muscle “micro-damage” by targeting specific muscles with various types of resistance exercises.
 These can be done with weights or with resistance bands or even with bodyweight movements.

 Our muscles don’t think.
 They just respond to resistance and don’t have the capacity to know or care where it comes from.